 We strongly recommend using the Apple Pencil stylus with the Procreate App.
 Other styluses cannot use all the features of Procreate, such as pressure sensitivity that produces thick and thin strokes, which is a must-have for iPad calligraphy and other art.

-All of the latest iPad models are compatible with the Apple Pencil.
+All of the latest iPad, iPad Air, and iPad Mini models are compatible with the Apple Pencil.

-The 11-inch iPad Pro and the 12.9-inch 3rd Generation iPad Pro use the 2nd Generation Apple Pencil.
+The 11-inch iPad Pro (1st and 2nd Gen) and the 12.9-inch iPad Pro (3rd and 4th Gen) use the 2nd Generation Apple Pencil.
 Make sure you look at the Apple Support site before purchasing to double-check compatibility with your iPad.